-Mr Leow joined the Board in October 2021 as an Independent and Non-Executive Director of the Company.
+Mr Leow Foon Lee joined the Board in October 2021 as an Independent and Non-Executive Director of the Company.
 He is the Chairman of the Remuneration Committee and serves as a member of the Audit Committee and the Nominating Committee.
+Since 2022, he has been a Senior Accredited Board Director of the Singapore Institute of Directors.

-Mr Leow is the founder and Chief Executive Officer of Enerpower Pte Ltd. He has more than 30 years' experience in the energy and telecommunication sectors, having worked for some of the global US, European and Asian companies, including General Electric, Royal Dutch Shell, RGE, Alcatel-Lucent, and Motorola with global assignments in New York, Singapore, Taiwan, Hong Kong, Beijing, and Shanghai, particularly in the Greater China region where he spent more than 22 years.
-His career portfolio encompassed leading Asia-Pacific regional operations, infrastructure project development, technology transfers, and licensing as well as board management in the operation of equity ioint ventures.
+Mr Leow is the founder and Chief Executive Officer of Enerpower Pte Ltd. With over 30 years of experience in the energy and telecom sectors, he has worked with prominent global corporations, including General Electric, Royal Dutch Shell, RGE, Alcatel-Lucent, and Motorola.
+His career has included global assignments in New York, Singapore, Taiwan, Hong Kong, Beijing, and Shanghai, with more than 22 years of experience in the Greater China region.
+His expertise spans leading Asia-Pacific regional operations, power infrastructure project development, technology transfers, licensing, and board-level management of equity joint ventures.

-He is also a Visiting Senior Fellow at the Energy Studies Institute of the National University of Singapore and an adjunct lecturer at the Nanyang Business School of the Nanyang Technological University of Singapore.
+Since 2017, he has been a Visiting Senior Fellow at the Energy Studies Institute of the National University of Singapore and concurrently an adjunct lecturer at the Nanyang Business School of the Nanyang Technological University of Singapore.
+He has served as a technology expert for the Asian Development Bank contributing to the transfer of low carbon technologies across Asia.

-Mr Leow holds a Bachelor of Engineering (Mechanical) degree from the National University of Singapore and a Master of Business Administration from the Lally School of Management, Rensselaer Polytechnic Institute, New York.
+Mr Leow holds a Bachelor of Engineering (Mechanical) degree from the National University of Singapore and a Master in Business Administration from the Lally School of Management, Rensselaer Polytechnic Institute, New York.